huggingface/blog/moe.md

 > We are currently working on adding support for MoEs and Mixtral for TGI and Inference Endpoints.

 A big downside of MoEs is the large number of parameters.
 For local use cases, one might want to use a smaller model.
-Let's quickly discuss four different thigns that can help with serving:
+Let's quickly discuss a few techniques that can help with serving:
 * The Switch Transformers authors did early distillation experiments.
 By distilling a MoE back to its dense counterpart, they could keep 30-40% of the sparsity gains.
-Distillation hence provides the benefits of faster pertaining and using a smaller model.
+Distillation, hence, provides the benefits of faster pretaining and using a smaller model in production.
-* Recent approaches modify the routing to route full sentences or tasks to an expert, permitting extracting sub-networks on serving.
+* Recent approaches modify the routing to route full sentences or tasks to an expert, permitting extracting sub-networks for serving.
-* Aggregation of Experts (MoE): this technique merges the weights of the experts, hence reducing the number of parameters on inference time.
+* Aggregation of Experts (MoE): this technique merges the weights of the experts, hence reducing the number of parameters at inference time.

 ### More on efficient training